rehierl/node-tree-outliner/1-1-1-graph-theory/2-2-operations-binary.md

 * `(S related-to G) -> (S coupled-with G)` if `(S != Ø)`

 Note that the converse is not necessarily true.
-That is, two graphs that are coupled with each other, are not necessarily related to each other.
+That is, two graphs that are coupled with each other, are not necessarily related to each other as both graphs may overlap each other.

 * `(S coupled-with G)` =!> `(S related-to G)`
 * `(S coupled-with G)` <=> `(S related-to G)` or `(S overlaps G)`